 1. Know Your Role

 Clearly define your role as presenter versus that of your presentation tools.
-PowerPoint and other visuals should be used to reinforce the insights you provide.
-Too often presenters allow PPT to become the sales presentation, providing only voice-over and thus casting themselves in a supporting role to their slides.
+PowerPoint and other visuals should support the insights you provide, not tell your story.
+Too often, presenters allow their PowerPoint to become the sales presentation, providing only voice-over and thus casting themselves in a supporting role to their slides.

-You must also understand the distinction in your role versus that of the customer.
+You must also understand the distinction of your role versus that of the customer.
 As the presenter, you are the focal point of the presentation, but the customer should be the focal point of your content – the star of the story you are telling.
-The most successful presentation is one in which the presenter holds the rapt attention of participants with their compelling insights and their plan for delivering benefits to the client organization.
+The most successful presentation is one in which the presenter grabs the attention of participants with their compelling insights and their plan for delivering benefits to the client organization.

-If you think a boasting, preachy style is the way to gain credibility and demonstrate your expertise, think again!
-Super star presenters have a style that is confident, but also relaxed, natural and conversational.
+If you think a forced, preachy style is the way to gain credibility and demonstrate your expertise, think again.
+Outstanding presenters typically have a style that is confident but also relaxed, natural, and conversational.
 The best way to look completely natural is to practice, practice, practice until your presentation is second nature.
-Most individuals don’t invest the time necessary to get to this point.
-Those who do are the presentation super stars we all envy.
+Most individuals do not invest the time necessary to get to this point.
+Those who do are the presentation superstars we all envy.

 3. Manage Your Time with a Functional Process

 A nearly universal flaw in presentations is time management– either running over the time allotted or trying to cram too much information/detail for the timeframe.
 Make your presentation a sprint – succinct, intense, and impactful.
 Leave them wanting to hear more, not begging for mercy to end the pain.